-Paul Solet is the writer and director of a chilling new horror film, Grace (read review), which recently premiered at Sundance.
-It is a suspenseful and intense horror film that questions the meaning of motherhood and how far one would go to protect their young.
+Paul Solet is the writer and director, Grace (read review), a chilling, character driven horror film which recently premiered at Sundance.
+It is a suspenseful and intense film that shows the unconditional love of a mother and how far one would go to protect their young.
 Solet covers new ground in a way that is horrifying and completely understanding at the same time.
-Grace has been picked up by Anchor Bay and is a compelling horror film everyone should be looking out for in the near future.
-Solet is an up and coming horror director that you should keep an eye on.

 Kelsey: How did Eli Roth being your camp counselor have influence on you career as a horror writer and director?